 Are there grant opportunities provided by Chase Educational Consulting?

 CEC does not provide grants to schools to pay for the project.
 Teachers or administrators must apply for grant opportunities in your area.
 There are many grant opportunities out there so don’t give up on them!
 Yes, it can be a one page or a 10 page grant application.
 Just trust me, it is worth it.
 I’m happy to help you answer any grant questions you may have.

 What does a timed example of the day look like?

 The hovercrafts are designed with rounded edges, padding, and plastic protectors on any potentially damaging surfaces.
 We also give specific instructions on how to assemble, transport, push, and ride the hovercrafts to minimize or eliminate scratches.
 In spite of all this, scratches can occur.
 We do not compensate schools for any damage to school property nor does our insurance carrier insure against any damages to school property.

 Absolutely!
 There may need to be additional care taken when riding depending on physical need.
 We also have noise canceling headphones for students with sensory disabilities or specific sensitivities as the hovercrafts are loud.

 Does The Hovercraft Project carry insurance?

 Yes, a whole lot of it.
 Click on the documents link for a copy.

 Have you had any media attention?

-Yes but only recently.
-When I tell people I administrate The Hovercraft Project, the first question in their mind is exactly what you are probably thinking now…”What’s a hovercraft?”
-We have been featured on ABC Ch7 news in Sarasota, FL. and WWNY Channel 7 News \ WNYF Fox 28 in Northern New York and had an article written by a talented reporter from US News and World Report.
+Yes, but only recently.
+When we tell people we administrate The Hovercraft Project, the first question in their mind is exactly what you are probably thinking now… “What’s a hovercraft?”
+We have been featured on ABC Ch7 news in Sarasota, FL and WWNY Channel 7 News \ WNYF Fox 28 in Northern New York and had an article written by a talented reporter from US News and World Report.
 We are grateful for the media help in demonstrating The Hovercraft Project to the masses.